 Why Èze deserves the detour for a palace stay

-Èze divides into two distinct entities. Èze Village, perched on its rocky peak, concentrates the historic addresses in a maze of cobbled alleys where cars do not pass. Èze Bord-de-Mer, below, houses the most confidential properties, those with direct access to the Mediterranean.
+Èze divides into two distinct entities. Èze Village, perched on its rocky peak, concentrates the historic addresses in a maze of cobbled alleys where cars do not pass. Èze Bord-de-Mer, down below, houses the most confidential properties, those with direct access to the Mediterranean.
 Between the two, 400 metres of elevation and two radically different hotel philosophies.

 When to go: seasonality and off-peak periods

-| Period | Average rate/night | Occupancy | Conditions |
+| Period | Average rate/night | Crowds | Conditions |

 |---|